One Day, One Priority

 Dumping all these food spots onto Google Maps allowed us to visualize their locations and plan a path to hit as many of them as possible.

-If you’re unfamiliar with Saved Places, it’s easy to learn.
-See #4 of our Google Maps Tips & Tricks guide.
+If you’re unfamiliar with Saved Places, it’s easy.
+See our post on How to Unleash the Full Potential of Google Maps Saved Places.

 We didn’t get SIM cards in Taipei, so we downloaded the following while we had internet: